Cognitor privacy policy

 | Defence in judicial or administrative proceedings | Legitimate interest or legal obligation (Art.
 6(1)(c), (f)) | Regular exercise of rights or legal obligation (Art.
 7, II and VI) |

-5. Processors and sub-processors
+6. Processors and sub-processors

 We use third-party services that may process data on our behalf under applicable contracts (including DPAs and standard clauses where required):

-6. International transfers
+7. International transfers

-7. Retention
+8. Retention

-- Account and contract: for the relationship and, after termination, as long as needed for legal obligations (tax, etc.) and rights defence — periods vary by Operator country and law.
+- Account and contract: for the relationship and, after termination, as long as needed for legal obligations (tax, accounting, etc.) and rights defence — periods vary by Operator country and law.

 - Marketing / waitlist: until consent withdrawal or objection, and at most [24] months after last contact without relevant interaction (adjust with counsel).